Perrie (album)

 Perrie is the first solo studio album by the English singer Perrie, released on 26 September 2025 by Columbia Records.
 For the album, Perrie collaborated with several producers, including Andrew Goldstein, Tre Jean-Marie, the Nocturns, and Ido Zmishlany, among others.
 Perrie is primarily a pop record, with varied influences from the singer's childhood and multiple eras (Note: Per the album's press release, her childhood influences were described as rock and roll sounds, while eras include Motown, disco and country music genres, and music in the 1980s.) of popular music.
-To support the album, three singles were released: the UK top ten "Forget About Us", "You Go Your Way", and "If He Wanted to He Would".
+To support the album, five singles were released: the UK top ten "Forget About Us", "You Go Your Way", "If He Wanted to He Would", "Miss You" and "Rocket Scientist".
+In August 2026, it was reported she had departed Columbia after the album's promotional cycle.

 Perrie was met with mixed reception among critics; praise was directed towards her vocals and the album's overall production, while criticism deemed it as impersonal and generally safe.
 Commercially, the album reached number three in Scotland and the United Kingdom, while reaching the top fifty in Ireland, the Netherlands, and Wallonia.